Early Symptoms of Hypertension: Identifying Patterns

 Medical disclaimer:

-The HUAWEI WATCH D and the ECG feature is intended to be used by people aged 18 years and over, but is not intended to replace any medical diagnosis or treatment.
+The HUAWEI WATCH D2, HUAWEI WATCH D and the ECG feature is intended to be used by people aged 18 years and over, but is not intended to replace any medical diagnosis or treatment.
 Data obtained during the use of this device and feature is for personal reference only.
 Before using the device, please carefully read the Quick Start Guide, Wearing Guide, and Instruction for Use.

 - Supported smartphones: Mobile phones with Android 6.0 or compatibles, HarmonyOS 2.0 or compatibles, or iOS 12.0 or compatibles.
 The Huawei Health app version on your mobile phone must be 11.0 or compatibles.
 Please make sure that your wearable device and phone are running the latest versions before using ECG.